Convergence, stability and robustness of multidimensional opinion dynamics in continuous time: The model, equilibria and their stability

 Therefore $\dot{V}(x) \leq 0$, $ \forall x \in G_P$.
 Hence, $V$ defined on the open set $G_P$ is a (weak) Lyapunov function for the equilibrium point $x^*$ \cite{perkobook}.
 Since the vector field $f$ is $C^1$ in $G_P$, the Lyapunov stability of $x^*$ follows from a standard result for $C^1$ vector fields \cite{perkobook}. \end{proof}

-Theorem \ref{StableEquilibrium} gives a class of equilibrium points that are Lyapunov stable.
-However, if $x^* \in \overline{F} \setminus F$ is an equilibrium, this theorem does not apply.
-For instance, if all $\xi_{ij}$ are $C^1$, one can consider $n=2$ agents with scalar opinions and the homogeneous confidence bound $q =1 $.
+Theorem \ref{StableEquilibrium} shows that all equilibria in $F$ are Lyapunov stable.
+If $x^* \in \overline{F} \setminus F$ is an equilibrium, this theorem does not apply, and the $x^*$ may not be stable.
+For instance, as an example, in the case where all $\xi_{ij}$ are $C^1$, let us consider $n=2$ agents with scalar opinions and the homogeneous confidence bound $q =1$.
 The dynamics for this case is

 provided the weights $w_1 = w_2 =1$ and note that $\xi_{12} = \xi_{21}$.
 Consider an equilibrium point $x^* = (x_1^*, x_2^*)$ such that $ | x_1^* - x_2^* | =1$.
 Let $x \in B_\delta(x^*)$ for any $\delta >0$ such that $| x_1-x_2 |<1.$ By Lemma \ref{moments} the line $x_1+x_2 = C$ is invariant under the dynamics.
 Since $x_1(t) = C-x_2(t)$ for all $t$, we may write \eqref{eq:opinionmodel-2} as follows: